science-en-poche/yelandur/API.md

 ##### `GET`

-`GET /profiles/<profile_id>` will return all the information to a logged in user who has that profile in one of his experiments ; if the user does not have access to that profile, a `403` is returned.
+`GET /profiles/<profile_id>` will return all the information to a logged in user who has that profile in one of his experiments; if the user does not have access to that profile, a `403` is returned.
+If the profile doesn't exist, a `404` is returned.
 If no authentication is provided a `401` is returned.
 A `GET` returns something like:

 ```json
 {